“PRACTICE over PRODUCT”

 WORKSHOP: Examining and Expanding Your WRITING Practice

 We accept proposals based on the artist’s desire to develop through experimenting and showing.
-RuptureXIBIT is interested in the new and believes the new comes from an engagement with a willingness to stretch, push, and fail.
+RuptureXIBIT is interested in the new and believes exciting work comes from a willingness to stretch, push, and fail.
 We are a lab, a workout space, a place to try things you are unsure of.
 We are your trampoline.

 We’re currently accepting residency proposals for our 350 sq. ft.
 High Street shop-front gallery.
 This intensive mentoring residency consists of four weeks of studio/gallery space, plus four 90 minute mentoring sessions and the opportunity to be part of our studio community.
 It includes access to our workshops and group crits and the more informal support that comes with working from the studio.
 Plus, we offer promotion of the residency and open studio across numerous platforms and full support from our experienced in-house team.